waittim/mask-detector/README.md

 ### Deployment

-The deployment park works based on NCNN and WASM.
+The deployment part works based on NCNN and WASM.

 At first, you need to compile the NCNN library.
 For more details, you can visit [Tutorial for compiling NCNN library ](https://waittim.github.io/2020/11/10/build-ncnn/) to find the tutorial.